wiseman-timelord/aiDEr-Local/README.md

 - Status: Alpha - Under Development.

 ### DEVELOPMENT:
-1. Issues with running on LM STUDIO, needs further testing and fixing.
-LM Studio was not working when tested.
+1. Setup-Install And Ollama, are now working, time to focus on LM STUDIO.
+LM Studio was not working when tested last, needs testing again after having implemented recent updates to command line arguments.
-2. aiDEr cannot idenfy the model, hence, this looks like a good place to start editing the core files, soes for models to be correctly recognized.
-2. Modelfile installer not workig.
-Its not identifying the model correctly through ollama.
 3. Complete download of model (see NOTATIONS section) - In the mean time we are testing with "deepseek-v2-lite-instruct" in Q8 GGUF.
-4. running with file(s) needs investigating.
+4. running with file(s) needs testing/investigating.
 4. Testing Running aider - Is the install complete?
 Are there any further issues.
 4. Edit main branch files, after batches are finished...
 - Streamlining of identifiaction to, local models only, with exception of, huggingface (see below intelligent use of models) and and adapt openai to LM Studio.